gordon-cs/sp2018-The-Eureka-Project/backwords/README.md

 **How to Run The Server**

-In the terminal, in the expressBackwords directory, run the following command
+In the terminal, in the backwords directory, run the following command

 > DEBUG=backwords:* npm start